mendix/docs/content/howto/mobile/implementation-guide.md

 * Import the PushNotifications module
 * Add the push notification widget and administrator pages
-* Update several project files with the necessary dependencies
+* Update several app files with the necessary dependencies
 * Obtain FCM/APNs access/credentials and configure them with your application
 * Build the hybrid mobile package

 ## 2 Importing the PushNotifications Module from the Marketplace

 The [Push Notifications Connector](/appstore/modules/push-notifications) module is published in the Mendix Marketplace.
-To import it into your project, click **Marketplace** in the top right of Mendix Studio Pro, which will open the Marketplace in a new tab.
+To import it into your app, click **Marketplace** in the top right of Mendix Studio Pro, which will open the Marketplace in a new tab.
 Search for "Push Notifications Connector" and click the title of the result:

 ![](attachments/19955732/20218020.png)